 As for alerts, Pingdom also offers you a broad range of options.
 Whenever there’s a service outage, or a key element stops working, it’ll run additional tests to confirm the error.
 If it persists, you get an alert.
 Pingdom enables you to set up teams with specific roles, so it knows precisely who needs to get which notification.

-Price: Pingdom plans start at $42.12 USD per month, per user.
-Pingdom offers a much more advanced set of web monitoring tools, and it’s unlikely you’ll be left wanting additional functionality.
+Price: Pingdom plans start at $10 per month.
+Pingdom offers an advanced set of web monitoring tools, and I don’t think you’ll be left wanting additional functionality.

 The Advantages of Using Nodeping vs. Pingdom